13 Things You Never Knew Were Invented by Hispanic People

 Neonatal artificial bubble

 Occasionally, miracles can occur in neonatal intensive care units, but it’s developments in technology that have made it easier for premature babies to survive.
 Peruvian engineer Claudio Castillón Lévano created a portable respirator and incubator for premature babies.
 This invention helps to save the lives of high-risk babies born before full-term gestation in neonatal intensive care (NICU).
 The first incubators were used in France in 1880, but Lévano’s design, called the Incuven, regulates temperature and reduces risk of contamination to babies.
 Incuven’s patent was published by the United States in 2004, after more than 20 years of research and work by Lévano and his associates.
+These inventions have changed the world in the last decade.

 Mexican and Portuguese-American makeup artist Rea Ann Silva created one of the most iconic beauty tools used today.
 Made from a material that is specifically designed to retain moisture, rather than repel it, the beautyblender® gives the perfect application of foundation every time.
 The unique egg shape of this sponge-like tool came to Silva during a special effects makeup class when she learned the value of makeup application with different sizes and shapes of beauty tools.
+Learn about these inventors who regretted their inventions.

 Born in Mexico in 1850, Victor Ochoa invented electric brakes for streetcars.
 He sold the patent in 1907 to the American Brake Company in Seattle.
 Ochoa also invented the Ochoaplane and the adjustable wrench.
 It is also thought that he invented the pencil and pen clips that allow them to attach to shirt pockets.
 In addition to inventing, Ochoa was also an ardent supporter of the Mexican Revolution and at one point there was a $50,000 bounty on his head.
 He did serve two years in jail and lost his U.S. citizenship for “organizing an army in the United States for the purpose of invading Mexico.”
 After his release, President Theodore Roosevelt restored his citizenship by a special proclamation in 1906.
+These are the most ironic inventions ever.

 The development of sign language dates back to the 17th century and has given those with hearing loss the ability to communicate easily.
 Sign language can be complex and not everyone is fluent.
 That’s why in the early aughts, Mexican scientist José Hernández-Rebollar invented an electric glove that can turn sign language into spoken words and text.
 According to the World Health Organization, over 5 percent of the population worldwide suffers from hearing trouble and this invention has the potential to revolutionize the way we communicate.
+Check out these everyday things that were actually invented for World War I.

 Although today underwater travel and leisure is so commonplace that you can stay at underwater hotels like these, it was once a leading-edge and daring technological advancement.
 Spaniard Isaac Peral designed the first electrically operated submarine.
 It launched in 1888, leading to other countries to design and test similar submarines around the world.
 The Peral submarine is considered the world’s first electric battery operated submarine.
 It could travel at max speeds of nearly eight knots and hold a crew of 12.